 I am interested in the analysis of large, naturally occurring, datasets to investigate (especially modern) human cultural dynamics.
 For example, I used data on dog registrations to analyse whether their popularity is due to individual considerations or to social influence (the latter, it seems), data from Google Books and the Gutenberg project to analyse the change in the expression of emotions through the last centuries, data on baby names and last.fm playlists to detect whether the turnover in popularity of cultural traits can give us some indication of the learning biases involved.
 I recently analysed the cultural evolution of emotion words in a large (~200K) data set of English-language song lyrics (a preview of this work is in this blog post).
 More generally, I am particularly interested in how text-mining of diachronic corpora can be used to study cultural changes.

 Cultural attraction and cultural evolution

 Cultural evolution in the digital age

 In the last years, I become interested in how cultural evolution can contribute to the study of cultural dynamics in the digital age, and, at the same time, how new digital media impact on human cultural evolution.
 Here a paper where I present some possible areas of interest and here one where I study online misinformation for a congitive anthropology perspective.
-I recently finished a book manuscript on a topic, under contract with Oxford University Press for a book on the topic, expected in 2019.
+I recently finished a book manuscript on a topic, under contract with Oxford University Press, expected in 2019.

 Models of cultural dynamics